 Visually impaired users may wish to skip to the summary of the content.

 Notes: Candidates included in this data visualization are consistent with Pew’s methodology for tracking antibiotics in clinical development.
-The analysis captures the status of antibiotics in the pipeline beginning in 2014, including those approved by the FDA that year.
+The analysis captures the status of antibiotics in the pipeline beginning in 2014, including those approved by the FDA and other regulatory agencies that year.
 More information about methodology and the full underlying data can be found in Pew’s latest pipeline analysis.
 This interactive tool is updated annually.